All Episodes

 I've got to get that out of the way.

-Republican Mitt Romney acknowledged Tuesday that his income tax rates probably closer to 15% than anything, suggesting that one of the wealthiest people who ever run for president pays a much lower rate than most Americans.
+Republican Mitt Romney acknowledged Tuesday that his income tax rate's probably closer to 15% than anything, suggesting that one of the wealthiest people who ever run for president pays a much lower rate than most Americans.

-Sam Youngman.
+This is Reuters, Sam Youngman.

 It is an outrageous story.

-Okay, just look at this lead.
+Okay, let's look at this lead.

 Mitt Romney acknowledged Tuesday that his income tax rate probably closer to 15% than anything, suggesting that one of the wealthiest people to ever run for U.S. president pays a much lower rate than most Americans.